 And here is where narrative fails and I very much wish I had video; Spelvin emerged as Willy Wonka (with Shaggy as a now-aged Charlie Bucket) and announced that he was once again opening his factory to a few more lucky children who find golden tickets.
 And thatthis would be a dramatically appropriate moment for us to learn who the winners were.
 Opening the plain brown envelope revealed that we were some of the lucky children!

 Mr Wonka then sang a song (which Songlian happily videoed), but was interrupted by a phone call, whereupon Mr Slugworth (Zebraboy) and his assistant Harley (Navin) came out to bribe the competitive teams to steal secrets (found in the bonus puzzles) for him.

 This was one of the very best extravaganzas I’ve ever solved.
 The theme was excellent, the puzzles were excellent and all tied in to the theme, and the flavor performances were wonderful.
 And the use of bonus puzzles for the competitive teams was an excellent innovation—it meant that the casual teams had a perfectly good extravaganza to solve, and resulted in all teams finishing at roughly the same time.

-All the puzzles are available as a single zip file, or you can access the puzzles individually (as long as you have a Golden Ticket).
+All the puzzles are available as a single (very large) zip file (196Mb), or there is a much smaller zip file (20Mb) that includes all the puzzles except the large video puzzle that you will need to watch on YouTube.
+Or you can access the puzzles individually (as long as you have a Golden Ticket).